sezangel/IOT-vul/TPlink/TL-WDR7660/5/Readme.md

 Firmware: wdr7660gv1-cn-up_2019-08-30_10.37.02 (Version 1.0)
 Download Link: https://service.tp-link.com.cn/detail_download_7989.html

 The function uhttpdWebKeyJsonToBin handles the important parameter string 'password' without checking it, which leads to a buffer overflow vulnerability.
+After attacking, the device will crash (leading to DOS).